Tanz0rz/haxe-fmod/fmod-scripts/README.md

 # Event Enums (optional)

-Alongside the constants, both generators can emit `FmodEventEnum.hx`: plain Haxe enums for the events under `event:/Music/` (`FmodSong`) and `event:/SFX/` (`FmodSFX`), plus `FmodEvent.event()` overloads that map each value to its path string.
+Alongside the constants, both generators can emit `FmodEventEnum.hx`: a plain `FmodEvent` enum covering every event, with values named exactly like the `FmodEvents` constants, plus a `FmodEventTools.path()` mapper back to the path string.
 Plain enums suit switch statements and tools that import Haxe enums, such as LDtk external enums.
-Events outside those two folders stay constants-only.
+Autocomplete filters the same way as the constants: typing `Mus` narrows to the music events.

 - FMOD Studio: press `Ctrl+Shift+B` (or Scripts -> Export Haxe Constants + Enums and Build) - writes the constants files, `FmodEventEnum.hx`, and builds banks.
 - CLI: `haxelib run haxefmod generate --enums`